bbatsov/metaredux/_drafts/closing-the-find-usages-gap-in-cider.md

 So CIDER 2.0 does the obvious thing we should have done years ago:
 `xref-find-references` (`M-?`) now finds references by **searching the project's source files** on disk.
-Unloaded code, `cljs` files, comments-out drafts - if the name occurs in the project, you'll see the exact occurrence, in the standard xref UI you already use for everything else in Emacs.
+Unloaded code, `cljs` files, commented-out drafts - if the name occurs in the project, you'll see the exact occurrence, in the standard xref UI you already use for everything else in Emacs.